shiwen1209/AA_Javascript_Project/readme.md

 # Space Rescue
 Space Rescue is a line puzzle game, with spaceship and the space in the background.
 It is a single player game, it has 10 levels.
 Player has 3 lives

 The game is easily scalable.
-More levels can be added and board can be randomized
+Many more levels can be added with little effort and the board can be randomized to improve playability.

 ## Technologies Used
 Space Rescue was built using the following technologies: